Cisco-Talos/clamav-documentation/src/manual/Installing.md

 To install from a ZIP package, unzip the portable install package to any directory.

+## Official ClamAV Docker Images

+There are now official ClamAV images on Docker Hub.
+You can find the images on [Docker Hub under `clamav`](https://hub.docker.com/r/clamav/clamav).

+At present we offer images with builds of the latest development version.
+We call this "unstable".
+ClamAV 0.104 will be the first stable release that we'll publish on Docker Hub..
+Once published 0.104.0+ will be available using a Docker image tag with the specific version number, or using "stable" to get the latest stable release.

+Check out the [Docker page](Installing/Docker.md) to learn how to install and use ClamAV with Docker.

 ## Installing from Source

 If you need, you can also compile and install ClamAV from source: